What are the short circuit withstand levels for 400kV, 220kV, and 132kV transformers?

 Requirement: 35 × 10¹² Ω-cm at 90°C and 1500 × 10¹² Ω-cm at 27°C.

-Importance: Higher resistivity at both higher and normal temperature ensures better insulation properties for normal to maximum temperature limit.
+Importance: Higher resistivity at both higher and normal temperatures ensures better insulation properties for the normal to maximum temperature limit.

 Dielectric Dissipation Factor (Tan Delta) Test